janmarkuslanger/tabby/README.md

 janmarkuslanger10121994@gmail.com

 ## Issues
-If you found a bug then please create an issue.
+If you found a bug, then please create an issue.
 It will help a lot.

 ## Contribution
 Pull requests are always welcome.
 I am always happy to see others working on